Recommendations

 Closure Date:

-6 We recommended that processes be strengthened to ensure that polytrauma patient care areas are clean and well maintained.
+6 We recommended that processes be strengthened to ensure that patients are notified of positive CRC screening test results within the required timeframe and that clinicians document notification.

 Closure Date: